FoxComm/code-challenges/any-vending-machine/README.md

 Your primary objectives:

 1. Represent a basic data model that underlays the functionality.
-2. Prototype (quickly) a simple UI OR API endpoints that allows the user to interact with the machine.
+2. Prototype (quickly) a simple UI **or** API endpoints that allows the user to interact with the machine.
-3. Create at least one action in the UI that behaves the way the user would expect.
+3. Create at least one action in the UI/API that behaves the way the user would expect.
 4. Choose whatever language you wish.
 Some options you might consider: Ruby, GoLang, Python, Scala, Erlang, Haskell, Javascript, and Clojure.
 5. Do NOT use a full-stack framework such as rails or django.
 You can use specific components of frameworks, however.
 (Ex: ActiveRecord)

 Things you don't need:

 1. Both an API Backend and working UI.
 (Feel free to build only one.
-API endpoints *or* UI flow.)
+API endpoints **or** UI flow.)
 2. Persistence.
 (You can  persist in-memory for now.)
 3. Full implementation of the machine.
 (One or two actions is enough.)
 4. Unit tests.
 (Really.
 We won't judge you.)